jatinn-sw/The_Developers_Arena/README.md

 **Basics of Python**
 A crucial first step in any Data Science journey, the fundamentals of Python, the most essential language for data analysis and machine learning.

+### **Week 2:**
+**Making Decisions & Repeating Tasks**
+Diving deeper into logic building with if-else conditions, loops, functions, and a project-based Student Grade Calculator with feedback messages.

 ---

 ## About the Repository